 TERMS AND CONDITIONS FOR BOOKING TALENT

-Issued by Nevs Models Agency T/A Nevs Agency registration number 3696227 whose registered address is at Regal House 198 Kings Road London SW3 5XP (the “Agency”).
+Issued by Nevs Models Agency T/A Nevs Agency registration number 3696227 whose registered address is at 4th Floor, Broadway Studios, 20 Hammersmith Broadway, London, W6 7AF (the “Agency”).

 Unless and until the booking confirmation form, containing the specific details of the booking, is signed by the client and returned to the Agency, all negotiations relating to the booking of the talent are strictly subject to contract.

 The failure to sign and/or return the booking confirmation form whilst proceeding with the booking will be deemed to be an acceptance by the client of the terms of the Agreement which shall apply to, bind the parties and govern the booking between the Agency and the client.